michaeldawson/website/src/markdown-pages/about.md

 I'm also working on a project to help people overcome addictions and unhelpful thought patterns, called [Impulse.](https://impulse.training)

-I work with web, mobile and hardware technologies.
+I work with web, mobile and hardware technologies, but also enjoy working with some video animation techniques.
 My specialties / current focus areas are:

 - React Native
 - Typescript / Javascript